kristoffer-dyrkorn/pathfinder/README.md

 # Use case

 Assume you have a GPS track from a hiking trip, and a terrain model of the same area.
 You want to render the track and the terrain surface.
-However, since the terrain model has a limited resolution, and the GPS is not always precise, the recorded track will not follow the terrain surface.
-I will likely float above and below the surface.
+However, since the terrain model has limited resolution, and the GPS is not always precise, the recorded track will not follow the terrain surface.
+Sometimes it will lie above the surface, sometimes it will disappear underneath it.

-By assuming the track is a 2D track, and by calculating the piecewise intersection points between the track and the mesh triangles, it is possible to calculate a 3D track that follows the terrain surface (or floats a fixed distance above it).
-The track can then be rendered properly along with the terrain.
+By assuming the track is a 2D track, and by calculating the intersection points between the track and the mesh triangles, the result is a 3D track that piecewise follows the terrain surface.
+By adding a fixed elevation offset to the track it can then be rendered properly along with the terrain.

 # How to use